simitomorrow/GENCG/Day 06.md

 ### 4. Following Mouse Cursor - Mouth

-Again feedback of my colleagues suggesting I should try having its mouth follow the cursor as well.
+Again, feedback of my colleagues suggesting I should try having its mouth follow the cursor as well.
 Subtle effect but I liked it.

 {% raw %}
 <iframe src="content/day06/01-4/embed.html" width="800" height="800" frameborder="no"></iframe>